-In my honest opinion, the absolute Best Way to get from Athens to Santorini is by plane (taking a 45mins flight from Athens).
+You can get from Athens to Santorini by ferry or plane.
+Below, I explain the best and most efficient method for 2025: ferry or flight.
+Honestly, the absolute Best Way to get from Athens to Santorini is by plane (taking a 45-minute flight from Athens).

-The ferry from Athens to Santorini takes 5-8 hrs (depending on which ferry you choose) and if you are visiting the island only for 3-4 days then you will be wasting too much time on the sea.
-If it’s your first time in Greece though, it can be an interesting experience, as I am explaining below.
+The ferry from Athens to Santorini takes 5-9 hrs (depending on which ferry you choose), and if you visit the island only for 3-4 days, you will be wasting too much time on the sea.
+If it’s your first time in Greece, though, it can be an interesting experience, as I explain below.

-- Expedia has all the available options for flights from Athens to Santorini (JTR is Santorini’s airport code) with all possible airlines (Aegean, Ryanair, Easyjet, TUI, Olympic, British Airways, Sky Express, Volotea etc)
+- Booking.com Flights has all the available options for flights from Athens to Santorini (JTR is Santorini’s airport code) with all possible airlines (Aegean, Ryanair, Easyjet, TUI, Olympic, British Airways, Sky Express, Volotea, etc.)

 READ ALSO